xrhics/TME/README.md

 # TME
 Tree-guided Multi-task Embedding Learning for Semantic Annotation of Venues Using Check-ins.
-TME.py is a file that learns presentation of venues and annotates semantics of venues.

 ## Data
 * The input file "trajectoryTraining.txt" is from Foursquare, including check-ins of 18 months collected from Tokyo and New York.
 Each line of this file is a check-in sequence of a user.
 The format is: [venueid venueid venueid ...].